 One of the best ways for new bloggers to get some valuable exposure is to write guest posts for other blogs .
-A few months ago I was writing 3 to 5 posts each week for other blogs.
+In the past, I was writing 3 to 5 posts each week for other blogs.
 While I think it is one of the best free promotional methods available, there are certainly some negatives to writing for other blogs.
 I’d like to list some of my thoughts on the subject and get your feedback as well.

 Reasons to Write for Other Blogs

 As I already said, the exposure gained from guest posting can be priceless.
 This is especially the case for newer bloggers who aren’t well-known yet.
 Publishing a post on a popular blog in your niche can help you to show your knowledge and expertise to a large, targeted audience.

 If you continue to write for other blogs in your niche, many readers will recognize your name and begin to recognize you as an authority on the subject (assuming the articles provide quality content of course).

 When you write for other blogs you will have the opportunity for a brief statement about yourself with a link to your own blog.
 Additionally, many bloggers will allow you to include relevant links to your other posts within the article.
 All of these links are valuable for click-through traffic as well as for search engine rankings.